 Thanks for visiting.
 As always, I welcome and encourage comments and please share below.

 As you can see from my recent posts, I have been unusually inactive here on the blog over the last few months.
-This is mainly due to some big moves and changes for my wife and I. After returning to New Zealand in November 2011 after 6 months traveling and photographing Africa and South America, we weren’t feeling the love for Wellington that we once had, so decided it might be a good time to consider other places to base ourselves.
-Having grown up in West Auckland, I had very little desire to head back there, even though we still have family there.
-After spending a few months traveling from the top of NZ to the bottom, and taking whatever work was available (including six weeks on the set of The Hobbit as an extra!), we finally decided on Mt Maunganui, Tauranga.
-The Mount, as it’s affectionately known, is Gillian’s hometown, and a place we have long considered making our home.
+This is mainly due to some big moves and changes for me.
+After returning to New Zealand in November 2011 after 6 months traveling and photographing Africa and South America, I wasn’t feeling the love for Wellington that I once had, so decided it might be a good time to consider other places to base myself.
+Having grown up in West Auckland, I had very little desire to head back there, even though I still have family there.
+After spending a few months traveling from the top of NZ to the bottom, and taking whatever work was available (including six weeks on the set of The Hobbit as an extra!), I finally decided on Mt Maunganui, Tauranga.
+The Mount, as it’s affectionately known, is a place I have long considered making my home.
 There is so much going for it, the weather being high on that list, and it’s been one of the smoothest transitions into a new city that I’ve ever made.
-Gillian even restarted her midwifery practice.

 Getting to the point of this post, I have finally found some time to pick up my camera again and make the most of the stunning beach that we now call home.
 It’s been a long time coming, and I’m sure there will be much more to come.
 This shot was taken following a huge storm that lasted a couple days here in the Bay Of Plenty.
 They don’t come here often, but when they do, they come with a vengeance.
 You don’t see The Mount Beach like this very often, but I hope you like it.